mugahed94/Hotel-Management-System/README.md

 dashboard for staff:
 MESSAGES: a button leads to (mail) page containing two buttons one called inbox, and the other called send.
 inbox: leads to a page lists all received messages.
-send: leads to sending page with two options guest and staff with both options leading to a page with a mail box and subject, senders are identefied by ID.
+send: leads to sending page with two options admin and staff with both options leading to a page with a mail box and subject, senders are identefied by ID.
+TASKS: a to-do list with check boxes and done buttons. all recent tasks appears here.
+STATUS: shows a list of working history with ratings and extra tips. when cliked full details appear,
+also the page contains a wallet box showing workers income and tips info.
+NOTIFCATIONS: a page with a list of posts showing recent important news recieved from the admin or other worker.
+ASK-MEMBERS: a page with urgent mail box to notify other staff members.

-dashboard for managers:
+dashboard for managers contains two extra options (buttons):
+GUESTS:

 ### Non-functional Requirements
 - Performance: